 I felt compelled to write this, based on what I have experienced for the past few days.
 People are posting wicked and sick comments on humiliating a country, religion, politics, and literally, tarnishing an entire society.
-I simply couldn’t keep mum by seeing, how “evil intentions” are turning people against each other, and media channels are playing a big role for it, negatively.
-What I am about to post, I know, might be viewed as controversial.
-Before you start hitting me left and right, do know something very important.
-I am a humanitarian first, before taking side with any religious prejudice.
-I am no politician; as a natural consequence I have no political discrimination either.
+I simply couldn’t keep mum witnessing how “evil intentions” are turning people against each other, pushing #antiIndia #antiHindu political agenda, where media channels are playing a enormous role, negatively.
+I know, what I am about to post will be viewed as controversial.
+I know haters will start hitting me left and right, call me names.
+Do what you might.
+But do know something very important.
+I am no politician; as a natural consequence I have no political discrimination nor choosing any sides, not looking for votes like corrupt-compromised politicians.
 I feel that, upsetting events should not be exploited for religious or political agenda.

-Is it worth slamming religion, politicizing, polarizing the society, spreading hatred or shaming a country?
+Is it worth slamming religion, politicizing, polarizing the society, spreading hatred or shaming our country?

 But disgracefully, as a consequence of such provocative messaging, we are witnessing spiteful hatred and unpleasant vindictive uproar against each other.
 Bollywood’s famous celebrities from Shah Rukh Khan to Akshay Kumar to Priyanka Chopra have twitted their disgusts with hashtags #JusticeForAsifa and protested.
 Leaders of opposition party have led a candlelight vigil.
 This case has gotten the national and international media attention.
 Instantly, this heinous act turned into a religious and political debate.
 Sikhs, Muslims started blaming BJP for supporting the accused (current ruling party, who is a supporter of Hinduism).
 And abruptly, Hindus are feeling attacked and becoming outraged, "why Hindu girl was not named, Why just muslim girl".
 How can we blame them?
 Promptly, (thanks to the digital world) hateful, divisive, embarrassing massages took the world by a storm.
 Some has turned the table of discussion into 'minority'.
 A Sikh gentleman started pointing out to me about Sikh and Hindu disputes of 1984; and furthermore, questioned about how higher ‘Hindu’ counts in congress party wronged them, back then (literally).